The Message About Power in Louise Arbour’s Appointment

 Since then, the use of lies and propaganda as a means to otherwise implausible or impossible ends has become a viral, global phenomenon.
 It has decimated democracy, corrupted elections and referendums, destroyed lives and careers, ravaged multilateral institutions, and rationalized perpetual chaos.

-I have no idea what kind of Governor-General Lousie Arbour will be and, I imagine, neither does she, yet.
-But by appointing her, Mark Carney has delivered two messages to the world: Canada remembers, and the rule of law matters.
+I have no idea what kind of Governor-General Louise Arbour will be and, I imagine, neither does she, yet.
+But by choosing her, Mark Carney has delivered two messages to the world: Canada remembers, and the rule of law matters.

 “The measure of her career,” Carney said in his statement at their joint news conference this week, “is neither in the offices she has held nor in the awards she has received.
 It’s in the lives she has changed through her service.”

-In her career as a jurist and investigator, Louise Arbour has done much more than indict Slobodan Milosevic.
-But as one of those people who didn’t realize just how impossible that act seemed until the moment it happened, I’ll observe her own caution against cheer leading and simply say, “May her tenure at Rideau Hall be a peaceful one.”
+In her life as a jurist and investigator, Louise Arbour has done much more than indict Slobodan Milosevic.
+But as one of those people who remembers just how impossible that act seemed until the very moment it happened, I’ll observe her own caution against cheerleading and simply say, “May her tenure at Rideau Hall be a peaceful one.”

 Policy Editor and Publisher Lisa Van Dusen has served as Washington bureau chief for Sun Media, Washington columnist for the Ottawa Citizen, international writer for Peter Jennings at ABC News, and as an editor at AP National in New York and UPI in Washington.